JaySLee/covid/README.md

 * The grey, dashed diagonal bisects the plot.
 * <ins>Observations:</ins>
   - The blue arm -- at one o'clock -- represents the early days of the pandemic when fewer infections caused more hospitalizations and deaths
-  - The red arm -- at two o'clock, near the diagonal line -- represents vaccination era, when infections caused fewer hospitalizations and deths.
+  - The red arm -- at two o'clock, near the diagonal line -- represents vaccination era, when infections led to fewer hospitalizations and deaths, than in the earlier days.
-  - **The dark red arm -- at three o'clock -- represents the omicron era, in which hospitalizations and deaths seem invariant to number of infections.**
+  - **The dark red arm -- at three o'clock -- represents the omicron era, in which hospitalizations and deaths seem invariant to (even high) number of infections.**

 <p align="center"><img src="/fig/cv_n_knoc.png" width="40%"></p>